Benchmarking Analytical Query Processing in Intel SGXv2: Benchmark Overview

-\paragraph{Benchmarking hardware.} For all experiments, we use a dual-socket server featuring 3rd Generation Intel Xeon Scalable, \sgxTwo{}-capable processors with 16 cores and 32 threads.
+\paragraph{Benchmarking hardware.} For all experiments, we use a dual-socket server featuring 3rd Generation Intel Xeon Scalable, \sgxTwo{}-capable processors with 16 cores.
 The system is equipped with \qty{512}{\giga\byte} ($256$ per socket) main memory distributed over 16 DIMMs that populate all memory channels of both sockets (see \cref{tab:hardware} for more detailed hardware characteristics).
-Our server runs Ubuntu 22.04.03 with kernel version 6.5 and uses the latest processor microcode (\texttt{20231114/0xd0003b9}).
-This microcode addresses recent SGX attacks (e.g.,~\cite{borrelloAEPICLeakArchitecturally2022}), ensuring we account for any associated overheads~\cite{weichbrodtSgxperfPerformanceAnalysis2018}.
-To prevent noise caused by CPU frequency changes, we disabled Turbo Boost, changed the maximum CPU frequency to the base frequency (2.9 GHz), and enabled the performance governor to keep the CPU cores consistently on this fixed frequency.
-While we have not disabled Hyper-Threading, we ensure that our experiments pin threads directly to physical cores to avoid associated side effects.
-In our benchmark setup with a trusted operating system, this is possible by pinning threads outside of the enclave with \texttt{numactl} or \texttt{pthreads} since the threads stay pinned to their core upon entering the enclave.
+Our server runs Ubuntu 22.04.4 with kernel version 6.5 and uses the latest processor microcode (\texttt{20240312/0d0003d1}).
+Following security guidelines for SGX, we disabled Hyper Threading on the CPUs.
+To prevent noise caused by CPU frequency changes, we disabled Turbo Boost, changed the maximum CPU frequency to the base frequency (\qty{2.9}{\giga\hertz}), and enabled the performance governor to keep the CPU cores consistently on this fixed frequency.
+To prevent NUMA effects from influencing experiments, we pin execution threads to one NUMA node.
+On our trusted operating system, this is possible by pinning threads outside of the enclave with \texttt{numactl} or \texttt{pthreads} since the threads stay pinned to their core upon entering the enclave.

 \paragraph{Study overview.} Our study is split into three main parts.
-First, we analyze the performance effects of SGXv2 for joins since these more complex operators benefit most from hardware-conscious performance optimizations.
-We discover micro-architectural behaviors that cause a substantial overhead and propose optimizations for join algorithms to mitigate this issue.
-Second, we examine the performance of multi-threaded column scans employing SIMD instructions that put high demands on the memory subsystem.
-The results show that the security mechanisms of SGXv2 only lead to minor performance reductions.
-In both scenarios, we evaluate the implications of cross-NUMA memory accesses.
-Finally, we study the performance of both operators in TPC-H queries to evaluate the effect of our SGXv2 optimizations on overall query execution.
+First, we analyze the performance effects of SGXv2 for joins.
+Secondly, we examine the throughput of multi-threaded column scans employing SIMD instructions.
+Finally, we study the performance of both operators in query plans.